boenninghoff/AdHominem/README.md

-# AdHominem: A tool for automaticaly analyzing the writing style in social media messages
+# AdHominem: A tool for automatically analyzing the writing style in social media messages

 <img src="pic_attention.png" width="600">